meganlooff/InterimPerformance-Dot-Gov-2018/_posts/2020-09-17-shared-services-rigas.md

 **Burden Reduction** - Through the PMA we have focused on using technologies like robotics process automation (RPA) and artificial intelligence (AI), in addition to process improvement methods to shift resources from outdated and redundant requirements and processes to accomplishing mission outcomes.
 Agencies have outlined more than 100 initiatives representing billions in savings.
 For example, The Department of Health and Human Services (HHS) launched a Patients over Paperwork initiative to reduce unnecessary administrative burden.
 They actively solicited feedback from the medical community through requests for information (RFIs).
 This process resulted in over 1,000 ideas, and through regulatory changes alone HHS estimates a savings to the medical community of at least $5.7 billion and at least 40 million hours through 2021.
 Plus, the U.S. General Services Administration (GSA) uses RPA to manage tasks like opening email, moving files, making calculations, and filling in forms.
 This has allowed the agency to shift an estimated 230,000 employee hours towards more high-value work.

-**Security Clearance Reform** - Finally, in my role at OPM I have been actively engaged in helping to reduce the background investigation backlog.
+**Security Clearance Reform** -Finally, in my role at OPM I have been actively engaged in helping to reduce the background investigation backlog.
 Past efforts had chipped away at the problem, but we didn’t need to chip away at a miles-long backlog—we needed to take a big step toward eliminating it.
 The current process was undermining our ability to attract top talent and onboard them in a timely manner, and was still introducing too much risk into the workforce.
-We took a comprehensive look at the process and assessed where we could assume some risk to improve processing time, and where we needed stronger controls in place.
+We took a comprehensive look at the process and assessed where we could  we found efficiencies and  improved processing time, while maintaining the fidelity of the investigation process.
 Now, for the first time since August 2014, the background investigation case inventory has returned to a stable state of approximately 200,000 cases.
 At its peak, NBIB’s inventory has reached 725,000 cases.
 The average time to complete a Top Secret investigation is also currently down from a high of 411 days to 79 days, and timeliness for Secret investigations decreased from 173 days to 56 days.

 **Looking forward**